jbernabei/ICU_EEG_MATLAB/README.md

 ## Contact

-Reach out to cpainter at wharton dot upenn dot edu for questions.
+Reach out to cpainter at wharton dot upenn dot edu or johnbe at seas dot upenn dot edu for questions.